BC-FBC--College Football Preview Package,ADVISORY

 TEAM PREVIEWS

-All Power Five team previews, written in a things-to-know style, will move on Thursday, Aug.
-16. Each preview will be approximately 700 words, with photos.
+All Power Five team previews, written in a things-to-know style, were sent on Thursday, Aug.
+16. Each preview is approximately 700 words, with photos.
+Service academy previews were sent Sunday, Aug.
+19.

 CONFERENCE PREVIEWS (each approximately 800 words, with photos)